scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 In SCION, an intermediate router cannot change the path followed by a packet, only the source endpoint can chose a different path.
 Therefore, to enable fast recovery, a router SHOULD signal forwarding failures to the source, via a [SCMP notification](#scmp-notification).
 This allows the source endpoint to quickly switch to a different path.

 Sending an SCMP error notification is OPTIONAL.
 Endpoints should therefore implement additional mechanisms to validate or detect link down signals.
-To reduce exposure to denial-of-service attacks, SCION routers SHOULD employ rate-limiting when sending recommended SCMP notifications (especially identical ones).
+To reduce exposure to denial-of-service attacks, SCION routers SHOULD employ rate limiting when sending recommended SCMP notifications (especially identical ones).
 Rate limit policies are up to each AS' administrator.

 # Security Considerations

-This section describes the possible security risks and attacks that SCION's data plane may be prone to, and how these attacks may be mitigated.
+This section describes the possible security risks and attacks that the SCION Data Plane may be prone to, and how these attacks may be mitigated.
 It first discusses security risks that pertain to path authorization, followed by a section on other forwarding related security considerations.

 ## Path Authorization

 A central property of the SCION path-aware data plane is path authorization.
 Path authorization guarantees that data packets always traverse the network along path segments authorized in the control plane by all on-path ASes.
-This section discusses how an adversary may attempt to violate the path-authorization property, as well as SCION's prevention mechanisms; either an attacker can attempt to create unauthorized Hop Fields, or they can attempt to create illegitimate paths assembled from authentic individual Hop Fields.
+This section discusses how an adversary may attempt to violate the path authorization property, as well as SCION's prevention mechanisms; either an attacker can attempt to create unauthorized Hop Fields, or they can attempt to create illegitimate paths assembled from authentic individual Hop Fields.

 The main protection mechanism is the Hop Field MAC (see [](#auth-chained-macs)) that authenticates the Hop Field content comprised of ingress/egress interface identifiers, creation and expiration timestamp and the preceding Hop Field MACs in the path segment.
 Each Hop Field MAC is computed using the secret forwarding key of the respective AS, which is shared across the SCION routers and control plane services within each AS.